How to Read Real Estate Exam Questions

 A surprising number of marks are lost not because a student did not know the material, but because they misread the question.
 Ontario real estate exam questions are written to test judgment, and they often include an answer that looks right at a glance but ignores a duty, a disclosure, or a deadline that changes everything.

-Step one: find what is actually being asked
+Step one: what is the question actually asking?

 Read the final sentence of the question first, carefully.
 Is it asking what you must do, what you should do first, what the best course of action is, or which statement is correct?
 Words like "first", "must", "best", and "except" change the answer.
 Many wrong answers are correct statements that simply do not answer the question that was asked.

 Scan the scenario for facts that create an obligation: something a reasonable person would want to know before deciding, a hidden problem with the property, a conflict of interest, a moment where a disclosure or document must come before the next step.
+The duty to determine and disclose a material fact (O. Reg.
+567/05, section 22.1) and the conflict-of-interest process (Code of Ethics, O. Reg.
+365/22, section 13) are common triggers.
 If a trigger like that is present, the credited answer almost always deals with it.
 An option that skips past a required disclosure to do something otherwise sensible is wrong.

 When two options survive, pick the one that satisfies the legal obligation and the correct role first.
 Best practice matters only after the obligation and the relationship are respected.
 The exam consistently rewards the choice a careful, compliant registrant would make, not the boldest or most helpful-sounding one.